 Class 1 National Insurance

-It’s 12% of your salary after this amount, and it drops to 2% once you earn over £50,000 a year.
+It’s 12% of your salary after you start earning £183 per year.
+This amount then drops to 2% once you earn over £50,000 a year.

-What you need to remember about Class 1 National Insurance:
+What you need to remember about Class 1 National Insurance

-- you don’t need to pay this yourself – your employer will automatically take it out of your salary every month via PAYE
+- You don’t need to pay this yourself – your employer will automatically take it out of your salary every month via PAYE

-- your employer will deduct Class 1 NI even if you earn under the Personal Allowance
+- Your employer will deduct Class 1 NI even if you earn under the Personal Allowance

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.